acearchive/.github/profile/README.md

-[Ace Archive](https://acearchive.lgbt) is an online archive of queer history, with a particular focus on the history of the asexual and aromantic communities.
+[Ace Archive](https://acearchive.lgbt) is a digital archive of queer history, with a particular focus on the history of the asexual and aromantic communities.
 You can learn more about the project [here](https://acearchive.lgbt/about/).